-High Performance HVAC Air Conditioning & Heating: Sun Porch and What Type of HVAC System Needed?
+Sun Porch and What Type of HVAC System Needed?

-The Sun Porch or Florida Room: What Type of HVAC System Needed
+The Sun Porch or Florida Room: What Type of HVAC System Needed for Sun Porch

-This is Richard from High Performance HVAC responding to your question your sun porch and the type of HVAC equipment you need to keep it comfortable.
-The first thing I thought for your dilemma was a mini-split heat pump as I’ve seen many of these systems used successfully on sun porches.
-However, I see you reside in Illinois and I don’t believe heat pumps can take the cold winters there and provide effective heating for constant temperatures less than 38 degrees F. A mini-split heat pump with back-up heat strips would work.
-Electric heat is expensive but the installation cost for the mini-split is cheaper than a full sized HVAC unit (minimum sizes with these units are 1.5 tons which is too much for what you need) plus you don’t need duct work with the mini-split.
-You could get a straight AC mini-split with heat strips in the air handler portion for back-up heat on really cold days and the gas fired radiant heat.
-None of this would require duct work which is good because their are no future problems with replacing or repairing the duct work.
+This is Richard from High Performance HVAC responding to your question.
+The question concerning your sun porch and the type of HVAC equipment you need to keep it comfortable.
+The first thing I thought for your dilemma was a mini-split heat pump.
+I’ve seen many of these systems used successfully on sun porches.
+However, I see you reside in Illinois and I don’t believe heat pumps can take the cold winters there.
+Heat pumps do not provide effective heating for constant temperatures less than 38 degrees F. A mini-split heat pump with backup heat strips would work.
+Consequently, the electric heat backup for the heat pump is expensive to operate but it works.

 I’m not a big fan of the automated duct dampers in residential systems.
 I’ve seen too many problems and heard too many complaints about them.
-Some contractors swear by them but I will not recommend something that i don’t have confidence in and I don’t have confidence in these systems.
+Some contractors swear by them but I will not recommend something that I don’t have confidence in and I don’t have confidence in these systems.
 The other problem which arises when thinking of using this type of system (automated damper system with two thermostats) is the size of the unit.
 Is the other parts of the house going to suffer or is the unit going run too hot when only one zone is calling.

-Another option for heating and cooling the sun porch is to install a PTAC unit.
+Finally, another option for heating and cooling the sun porch is to install a PTAC unit.
 PTAC units are through the wall heating and cooling units that most people will recognize from hotel rooms and is pictured above.
 PTAC is an acronym of portable terminal air conditioner.